Rohitkd1/football/README.md

 ## 📌 Overview

 This **Football Management System** is a console-based C++ project that simulates the operations of a football club.
-It allows you to:
+It allows to:

 - Add and view players, stadiums, chairmen, and winners.
 - Simulate football matches (practice and league).